wendili-cs/Similar-words-searcher-by-Word2Vec/README.md

 ## How to use

  - Just run the python code `` python Simarliy_Searcher_byWord2Vec.py `` and if you haven't download the dataset, it will download automatically.
 Train it and switch on `` TO_SAVE ``, Then run again with `` TO_JUDGE `` on, then you can input words to find its similar words.

+- I also put the pretrained file in the folder.
+Unzip it and put it in the path that the hyperparameter `` OUTPUT_PATH `` is, and then you can just start to JUDGE.